 DAY 6 – ARCHITA – MERESTI (42 KILOMETERS / 26 MILES)

-After a short transfer to the village of Archita, you will follow an idyllic country road, going over hills and old picturesque villages.
+You will begin the sixth day of the self guided cycling tour in Transylvania with a a short transfer to the village of Archita.
+From here, you will follow an idyllic country road, going over hills and old picturesque villages.
 You will leave Mures county and enter Harghita county, where most of the population is Hungarian.

 Stop to see the beautiful fortified church in Darjiu, also a UNESCO World Heritage site.
 Built in the 13th century, this Szekler monument is one of the six fortified churches in Transylvania which were declared UNESCO World Heritage sites in 1999.
 The interior paintings but also the architecture of the construction make this place worth visiting.